LightWave888/Research-Repo/README.md

 ### What is OOP?
 *- Had never heard of it, I googled it.
 I will have to read up a bit more to understand it_*

 ### Are you using the canvas content?
 Do you find it helpful or tedious?
+*_I have been through ssome of it, I do find it helpful._*

 ### Which parts of the work did you find tedious?

 ### What is polymorphism?

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?
+*_Yes, just doubting as I've mentioned above.
+Doubting that I can do this.
+I don't beleive it and it onlys pushes me to make sure I do do it!_*

 ### What is an MVP?
 How would you describe it to a group of 6 year olds?
+*_Minimum Viable Product.
+I would say it is the simplest snad castle you can build to be able to show someone what you can do with sand._*

 ### What is the hardest problem you have solved so far?
+*_some of the Koans, aothough it gives you prompts and directs you to the answer in a way but still makes you have to think and try to understand it and why it is what it is._*

 ### What is pair programming?
+*_

 ### What are you looking forward to learning about programming?
+*_Learning more about actually implementing it.
+I joined the course for the Web Dev Dip but I'm thinking I will be interested in staying for the extra year to do the Software Dev Dip as I've found I also really am interested in software.
+Ask me 6 months ago and I'd say you are mad to suggest I would ever suggest that!_*

 ### What is conscious listening?

 ### What is a variable?

 ### What programming languages are you interested in learning?
 Why?
 _python, java, c#, sql, ruby  they are the ones that are mentioned a lot. i want to learn them all